JensZorn/arduino/README.md

-# cplusplus
+# arduino

-A small repository with scripts and programs I wrote to learn C++.
+A small repository with scripts I wrote to learn Arduino / C++